barbarer/py4e-int/_sources/lists/MixedupCode.rst

 .. activecode::  str-listMixed_oldNew-ac

-    Finish the code below to reverse the order of the list "oldList", by storing it in the list "newList".
+    Finish the code below to reverse the order of the list "oldList", by storing it in the it in the list "newList".
 Print the result at the end.
+For example, if "oldList" list "newList".
+Print the result at the end.

     ~~~~
-    def reverse():
+    def reverse(oldList):
-        oldList= ['this', 'is', 'a', 'list']
         newList=[]

         return newList